Hpauric/hpauric.github.io/_posts/2017-05-20-React-Notes.md

 ## Curly Brackets

 In javascript curly brackets normally represent a function or an encapsulated piece of code that needs to be executed as one.
-They can also be used to create an object literal.
+(They can also be used to create an object literals.)
 React uses curly brackets extensively.

 ### Commenting